 Note: The horizontal dark band in the center is likely caused by the flicker of the TV and the shutter of the camera not matching up.
 The TV doesn't actually display a dark band.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-The LG 50UN6950ZUF uses Pulse Width Modulation (PWM) to dim its backlight.
-It always flickers at 120Hz.
+The LG 50UN6950 uses pulse width modulation (PWM) to dim its backlight, causing noticeable flicker at all backlight levels.
+It flickers at 120Hz in every picture mode, regardless of the backlight setting.
+Unfortunately, this flicker causes noticeable duplications in motion, which can be distracting.
 If you prefer a TV with a flicker-free backlight, check out the Sony X750H.

 This TV can interpolate content up to 60fps, but there's duplication in motion due to the backlight's 120Hz flicker.
 The motion interpolation feature works well and smooths motion out, but in busy scenes, there are visible artifacts.

-Despite having a good response time, lower-frame rate content doesn't stutter much on this TV.
+Update 09/02/2021: There was a mistake in the calculation of the total stutter.
+The 24p frame hold time is longer than we initially reported.Despite having a good overall response time, lower-frame rate content doesn't stutter much on this TV.

 The LG 50UN6950ZUF can remove judder from native 24p sources like native apps, but it can't remove it from 60p/i sources like a cable box.

 The LG 50UN6950 doesn't support any variable refresh rate technology and it's limited to a 60Hz refresh rate, which might be disappointing to some gamers.

 The LG UN6950 has an incredibly low input lag, as long as you're in Game Mode.
 If you want to use this TV as a computer monitor and want the lowest input lag possible, set the input icon to 'PC'.